Motions Hearing DUI: What to Know Before You Appear

 Motion hearings are one of the earliest stages of the legal proceedings surrounding your DUI case.
-Both the prosecution and the defense will file motions while the other side receives a written notice of the motion being filed.
+Both the prosecution and the defense will file pre-trial motions while the other side receives a written notice of the motion being filed.
 The courts will set a date for a court appearance where a judge will rule on the motions that have been filed by one or both sides.
 Your lawyer has a multitude of options, many of which are contingent on the indisputable facts surrounding your case.

 Types of Motions Filed in a Motions Hearing for DUI

 Your defense lawyer can file a variety of trial motions in your DC DUI case, which will allow him or her to work with the court to set a date for a motion hearing regarding your DUI.
 DUI motions hearings can cover a variety of topics, many of which could work in your favor, given that you have the right lawyer by your side.

 Your attorney can file for a motion hearing before your criminal trial begins.
 Or sometimes, a lawyer would like to file a motion to suppress evidence obtained through an illegal search.
 Sometimes law enforcement officers violate the right of common people, and evidence gained in this way is not supposed to be presented in court.

 Among the many ways your defense attorney can make a motion is to file a motion to suppress evidence, as well as trial preparation, diversion, dismissing the charges completely, and improving the plea offer.
 These motions allow your defense attorney to have charges dropped that stem from anything that the arresting officer may have mishandled.